Sichroteph/speedometer-master/README.md

 Edit to mention: the arduino estimates the battery percentage on an analog pin.
 There is a voltage divider between the battery (83V max) and the arduino (5V max)

 Sorry for the pinout written in french, I will try in the future to make one in English.
+The white letters are the commands Android makes to the Arduino in order to turn on or off a relay.

 ![alt text](https://user-images.githubusercontent.com/16885275/115361480-eb652800-a1c0-11eb-9bd4-1d9657ae973b.png)